top of page

 Twelve months in a regular year

-However, over time Israel rejected Christ as Head of State, and His form of government with its twelve tribal rulers under a high priest, and requested instead to be ruled by a king, like the nations around them.
+However, over time Israel rejected Christ as Head of State and His form of government with its twelve tribal rulers under a high priest, and requested instead to be ruled by a human king, like the nations around them.

 It was 350 years after Joshua divided up the land of Israel among the twelve tribes that King Saul began to reign.

-Over time, King Saul disobeyed God and became demon possessed.
-This placed the nation in a very difficult position.
-In a system where twelve govern, when one goes astray, the other eleven can deal with the bad apple.
+After some time, however, Saul disobeyed God and became demon possessed.
+This placed the nation in a very difficult position, having someone with an unsound mind in charge of the country.
+In a system where twelve govern and one goes astray, the other eleven can deal with the bad apple.
 This is what happened in the case of Judas Iscariot.
-This is also what happened to the tribe of Benjamin, as shown in Judges 19 and 20, when this tribe was severely punished by the other eleven tribes for doing great evil.
+This is also what happened to the tribe of Benjamin, as shown in Judges 19 and 20, when they were severely punished by the other eleven tribes for doing great evil.
 This form of government is a safeguard to the truth and to those who are governed.

 When one man ruling as sovereign goes astray, the consequences are enormous.